-Re imbursement condition Reason Implementation guidance Initiation 1.
-Dabrafenib plus trametinib may be initiated in adults with confirmed BRAF V600 mutant ATC and good performance status.
-The evidence from the ROAR trial indicated that dabrafenib plus trametinib improved clinical outcomes, including overall response rate, duration of response, progression-free survival, and overall survival.
+R eimbursement condition Reason Implementation guidance Initiation 1.
+Dabrafenib-trametinib may be initiated in adults with confirmed BRAF V600 mutant ATC and good performance status.
+The evidence from ROAR trial reported that dabrafenib-trametinib improved clinical outcomes including overall response rate, duration of response, progression free survival and overall survival.
 The initiation condition aligns with the ROAR trial inclusion criteria relevant to ATC.
-BRAF V600 testing is required to determine if patients are eligible for treatment with dabrafenib plus trametinib.
-It is critical to allow rapid access to treatment that is essential in managing BRAF V600 ATC.
+It is critical to allow rapid access to treatment which is essential in managing BRAF V600 ATC.
 BRAF V600 should be tested and confirmed by available and approved methods as feasible in local practices.
-Note that while good performance status is an initiation condition, patients with airway obstruction related to the tumour could potentially still be eligible to start dabrafenib plus trametinib therapy.
-Discontinuation and renewal 2.
-Dabrafenib plus trametinib should be discontinued if there is disease progression or significant toxicity.
+Discontinuation and renewal 3.
+Dabrafenib-trametinib should be discontinued if there is disease progression or significant toxicity.
 Consistent with clinical practice, patients in the ROAR trial discontinued treatment upon disease progression or significant toxicity.
 Response should be monitored by ATC specialist teams.
-Prescribing 3.
+Prescribing 4.
 Prescribing should be limited to clinicians with expertise in the diagnosis and management of ATC.
 This will ensure that appropriate treatment is prescribed for patients and adverse events are optimally managed.

-Pricing 4.
-A reduction in the prices of dabrafenib plus trametinib may be required.
-The reimbursement of dabrafenib plus trametinib for the treatment of adults with BRAF V600E mutant ATC is expected to increase overall drug acquisition costs.
-No evidence was identified regarding the cost-effectiveness of dabrafenib plus trametinib relative to no active treatment for BRAF V600E mutant ATC in Canada.
+R eimbursement condition Reason Implementation guidance Pricing 5.
+A reduction in the prices of dabrafenib and trametinib may be required.
+The reimbursement of dabrafenib plus trametinib for the treatment of adult patients with BRAF V600E-mutant ATC is expected to increase overall drug acquisition costs.
+No evidence was identified regarding the cost-effectiveness of dabrafenib plus trametinib relative to no active treatment for BRAF V600E-mutant ATC in Canada.
 Therefore, estimates of cost-effectiveness were not available to the committee.
 A cost-effectiveness analysis would be needed to determine whether dabrafenib plus trametinib is cost-effective.

-Reimbursement condition Reason Implementation guidance Given that dabrafenib plus trametinib is associated with increased drug acquisition costs and likely clinical benefit relative to no active treatment, price reductions may be required.
+Given that dabrafenib plus trametinib is associated with increased drug acquisition costs and likely clinical benefit relative to no active treatment, price reductions may be required.

-ATC = anaplastic thyroid cancer.
+Abbreviation: ATC = anaplastic thyroid cancer